reserve-protocol/rsd/README.md

     - `zepplin/SafeMath.sol`: The OpenZepplin SafeMath library.
 - `tests/`: Unit tests for the Reserve Dollar smart contracts
 - `cmd/poke/` A CLI for interacting with the Reserve Dollar smart contract.
 - `soltools/`: Go-to-JavaScript bridge, to wrap 0x's solidity tools.

+### The Rest
-- `artifacts/`: build destination for smart contracts
+- `artifacts/`: Build destination for smart contracts
-- `abi/`: build directory Go bindings for the smart contracts get built.
+- `abi/`: Build directory Go bindings for the smart contracts get built.
 - `README.md`: You're reading it.
 - `Makefile`: Entry points for building and testing, as [above](#Makefile).
 - `Dockerfile`: Dockerfile for the dockerized dev environment
 - ... and a handful of other source-tree configuration files